Jesus Teaches Nicodemus

 Background Study:

 In the New Testament, Pharisees are often portrayed as judgemental and hypocritical.
-They jealously guard their positions and are a dangerous threat to Jesus throughout his ministry.
-In contrast to other Pharisees mentioned Nicodemus seems to be genuinely interested in learning more about what Jesus is teaching.
+They jealously guarded their positions, and some were even a dangerous threat to Jesus throughout his ministry.
+In contrast to other Pharisees, Nicodemus seems to be genuinely interested in learning more about what Jesus is teaching.
 He recognises that the miracles Jesus is performing must be from God.

 Pharisees were a religious sect of the Jews who were very concerned with purity.
-They believed in the Old Testament books and an ultimate resurrection of the dead.
+They believed in the Old Testament books and the ultimate resurrection of the dead.
 They were generally respected and had great influence.
-Many years after today’s event we learn that the Apostle, Paul was also a Pharisee (Philippians 3:5).

-Pharisees were looking for God’s kingdom so Jesus would have caught Nicodemus’ interest when he said that a person must be “born again” to enter the kingdom.
-His thoughts immediately went to a physical birth but Jesus went on to explain that a new birth in the Spirit means a fresh start allowing the Spirit of God to control every aspect of one’s life.
-Actions and thoughts are re-learned in the image of God.
+Pharisees were looking for God’s Kingdom, so Jesus would have caught Nicodemus’ interest when he said that a person must be “born again” to enter the Kingdom.
+His thoughts naturally went to a physical birth, but Jesus went on to explain that a new birth in the Spirit means a fresh start.
+A new beginning so that the Spirit of God can control every aspect of one’s life.
+New actions and thoughts are learned, so the new life is in the image of God.

 There is more to life than the physical things we see, hear, and touch.
-We cannot see the Spirit but we see his effects in the world.
-Jesus is the only one that has lived in both the heavenly or spiritual world as well in our physical world.
-It is only through him that we can experience the spiritual.
+We cannot see the Spirit, but we can see His effects in the world.
+Jesus is the only One Who has lived in both the heavenly or spiritual world and our physical world.
+It is only through Him that we can experience the spiritual.

-Jesus’ rich teachings include a reference to the Old Testament event when the Israelites gazed up at a bronze serpent on a raised pole to be healed of their illnesses.
-Nicodemus was a teacher of the Law so he would have known this story well.
-Of course, we know now that Jesus was comparing this to his own crucifixion when he would also be lifted up, this time on a cross.
-The people would also be healed in looking to him.
+Jesus’ rich teachings included a reference to the Old Testament event when the Israelites gazed up at a bronze serpent on a raised pole to be healed of their illnesses.
+Nicodemus was a teacher of the Law, so he would have known this story well.

-Verses 16-21 could be a continuation of Jesus’ teaching but there seems be a natural break as you read through the chapter.
-This could also be attributed to the writer, John, as sort of a commentary or notes on what Jesus has been saying.
-In any case, one of the most well known verses in the bible is found here.
+Verses 16-21 could be a continuation of Jesus’ teaching, but there seems to be a natural break as you read through the chapter.
+This could also be attributed to the writer, John, as a commentary or notes on what Jesus has been saying.
+In any case, one of the most well-known verses in the bible is found here.

 “For God loved the world so much that he gave his only Son.
 God gave his Son so that whoever believes in him may not be lost, but have eternal life.”
 John 3:16 ICB